Destinations for 2016

 Matt: I love Grand Teton National Park in Wyoming, which I often refer to as the more beautiful, younger sister of Yellowstone.
 It’s not very well known and is located on Yellowstone’s doorstep.
 With spectacular scenery, it is easily accessible with plenty of wildlife.
 Amidst the towering peaks and sparkling lakes there are elk, bison, wolves, bears and much more, making it a great choice for those interested in wildlife as well as beautiful landscapes.

-New areas to explore in Burma, by Hannah
+New areas to explore in Myanmar, by Hannah

 It is about six hours from Yangon and there’s a beautiful lodge there (Hpa An Lodge) which only has 18 chalets.
 It’s comfortable, cosy and traditional but the main draw is the scenery that surrounds you.
 Karst limestone cliffs, misty mountains in the morning and it’s also becoming known for a trek up Mount Zwekabin where you have even better views of the surrounding area.